fvwmorg/fvwmorg.github.io/Wiki/Tips/ResizeWindowCenter/index.md

 ---
-layout : wiki
+layout: wiki
-title : Resize a Window then Center It type : tip description : |
+title: Resize a Window then Center It
+type: tip
+description: |
   Describes how to resize a window and then center it.

 ---